aunnnn/ViewElements_Old/README.md

 PS2: *Right now Component doesn't support changes in views tree like in React.
 Component only serves as a way to compose elements by nesting them together.*

-## Limitation
+## Limitations
-This framework is suitable for creating static pages, e.g. page that has no states / animations on the content.
+This framework is (at the moment) suitable for creating static pages, e.g. no states/interactions on the content.
 At the end of the day it's just a UITableView.
 For highly interactive page with many gestures, consider other options.

+## Roadmap
+1. I'm working on combining this with RxSwift, which allows us to use ViewElements on creating data-driven pages (e.g., any kinds of input forms, with reactivity).
+The idea is to use Rx setup block in propsType, instead of a fixed, stateful variable like String.
+For example (Reactive<RxLabel>) -> [Disposable].
+2. Support UICollectionView

+Then you can setup all your Rx things there at the element creation time.
+You have to implement RxLabel yourself though, and manage the DisposeBag there.

 ## Getting Started

-### 1. Create a view compatible with this framework
+### 1. Create a view to use with this framework
-- Make a UIView nib that subclasses BaseNibView (or BaseView if you create view programmatically)
+- Make a UIView nib that subclasses BaseNibView (for programmatically-created UIView, subclass BaseView)
 - Define *PropsType*
 - Implements setup/update functions